ghthor/filu/README.md

-# Process architecture of a running game using engine
+# Process architecture of a running game

 ![dia diagram of the process architecture](design-notes/process-architecture.png)